XAP-Software/XAP-Software.github.io/_posts/2022-04-21-nextjs_frontend_framework_with_be_api.md

 }
 ```

-By passing `{params}` to `getServerSideProps`, we mean that a request should be made to recuive data from the article
+By passing `{params}` to `getServerSideProps`, we mean that a request should be made to receive data from the article